SAFER barrier: PEDS Barrier

 The precursor to the SAFER Barrier was developed in 1998.
 The Polyethylene Energy Dissipating System (or PEDS Barrier) was developed by the Indy Racing League and retired GM engineer John Pierce at Wayne State University.
 The device consisted of PE cylinders mounted upright along the concrete wall, covered with plates of the same material, overlapping each other in the direction of travel.
 The plates' mounting pattern resembled scales on a fish.

 The PEDS barrier was installed on a trial basis at the Indianapolis Motor Speedway in time for the 1998 Indianapolis 500.
 It was installed along the inside wall near the entrance to the pits.
 However, it was not impacted during the race.
 About two months later, the barrier received its first full-scale test.
 During the 1998 IROC at Indy race, Arie Luyendyk spun and impacted the barrier broadside with his IROC stock car.
 The violent impact ripped many of the PEDS Barrier components from the wall, threw them high into the air, and littered the track with huge amounts of heavy debris.
 Luyendyk's car bounced off the wall, across the track and back into oncoming traffic.
 The car narrowly missed being T-boned by another car approaching the scene at high speed.

 Though the barrier was credited with saving Luyendyk from serious injury, it was deemed mostly a failure due to the flaws that were exposed with the design.
 A slightly updated version (PEDS-2) was installed for a trial basis for the 1999 Indianapolis 500, but after driver Hideshi Matsuda impacted it, another major flaw (the tendency to "catch and pivot") was exposed.
 The barrier was removed soon after.

 SAFER Barrier

-After the mixed results with the PEDS Barrier, the Indianapolis Motor Speedway contacted engineers at the University of Nebraska-Lincoln starting in the fall of 1998, in order to spearhead development of a new barrier.
-The research effort was conducted by the Midwest Roadside Safety Facility and was sponsored and bankrolled by the Indy Racing League, with some support from NASCAR.
+After the mixed results with the PEDS Barrier, the Indianapolis Motor Speedway contacted engineers at the University of Nebraska–Lincoln starting in the fall of 1998, in order to spearhead development of a new barrier.
+The research effort was conducted by the Midwest Roadside Safety Facility and was sponsored and bankrolled by the Indy Racing League.

 With the primary goal of reducing driver impact, the project also had the following objectives: